-Gender differences are suddenly a front-burner concern for citizens of Mississippi, North Carolina, and Georgia — possibly frightened because of the Supreme Court decision last year that gave same-sex couples the right to marry (Liptak, 2015).
-Their particular concerns about lesbian, gay, bisexual, and transgender people have led to passing laws that have drawn reactions nationwide (Mele, 2016),
+Gender differences are suddenly a front-burner concern for citizens of Mississippi, North Carolina, and Georgia — possibly alarmed because of the Supreme Court decision last year that gave same-sex couples the right to marry (Liptak, 2015).
+Their concerns about lesbian, gay, bisexual, and transgender people have led to passing laws that have drawn reactions nationwide.
+According to Mele in The New York Times (2016),

 In Mississippi, companies such as Tyson Foods, MGM Resorts International, Nissan and Toyota, all major employers in the state, have raised objections to the law signed by Gov. Phil Bryant.
 The far-reaching legislation allows individuals and institutions like churches, religious charities and privately held businesses to decline services to gay people if doing so would violate their religious beliefs on marriage and gender.